fomightez/structurework/python_scripts/README.md

 - model #2 1tup
 - model #3 1ehz.

-Another example with the advanced options, invoking the program to run with
+Another example with the advanced options, in this case the `--initial` flag that can be abbreviated as `-i`, invoking the program to run with

 	python merge_multi_PDBs_into_single_file.py test_folder -i 3